wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 In the following example, you'll:

-1. Set up a `StandardRelayerApp`, passing configuration options for our Relayer
+1. Set up a `StandardRelayerApp`, passing configuration options for our relayer
 2. Add a filter to capture only those messages our app cares about, with a callback to do _something_ with the VAA once we've got it
-3. Start the Relayer app
+3. Start the relayer app

 ```typescript
 --8<-- 'code/infrastructure/relayers/snippet-1.ts'